Lou-Flan/old-portfolio-site/README.md

 Alternative versions of the site, including font changes and different colour scheme can be found in repo the branches.

+The site also utilises sub resource integrity using sha-512.

 ------